Tlstuc/TamgSh/README.md

-# Hello all of fuck
+# Hello all of Duc